On 26th June, 2023, the ISSB finally launched its inaugural sustainability standards, ushering in a new era in international corporate reporting

 The final Standards incorporate feedback from more than 1,400 global stakeholders and contain several notable changes from the 2022 drafts (see Table 1 below):

-Despite these changes, the Standards continue to lean heavily on industry-specific disclosure topics issued by the Sustainability Accounting Standards Board (SASB) and strongly align with the European Sustainability Reporting Standards (ESRS), Global Reporting Initiative (GRI), the Greenhouse Gas Protocol, and many more (see Figure 1 below).
+Despite these changes, the Standards continue to lean heavily on industry-specific disclosure topics issued by the SASB and strongly align with the European Sustainability Reporting Standards (ESRS), Global Reporting Initiative (GRI), the Greenhouse Gas Protocol, and many more (see Figure 1 below).

-The fact that 1) an investor advisory group of prominent asset managers and owners from around the world helped the ISSB develop its Standards, 2) the World Economic Forum is convening a group of sustainability reporting professionals to aid the implementation of the Standards, 3) influential Voluntary Sustainability Reporting Organizations like the Principles for Responsible Investment (PRI) are advocating for governments to align mandatory reporting requirements with the Standards, and 4) the CDP has announced its plan to integrate Climate Disclosures into its platform in 2024, indicates that the Standards are likely to shape investor expectations and, consequently, global corporate sustainability reporting.
+The fact that 1) an advisory group of prominent asset managers from around the world helped the ISSB develop its Standards, 2) influential sustainability reporting organizations like the Principles for Responsible Investment (PRI) are advocating for governments and companies to adopt ISSB-aligned reporting, and 3) the CDP’s 2024 corporate questionnaire aligns with the IFRS S2, indicates that the Standards are already shaping investor expectations and global corporate sustainability reporting.

 While the shift towards Scope 3 reporting and greater climate change disclosure can improve transparency and offer investors more data to make informed decisions, companies will face infrastructural challenges to meet the Standards’ requirements.
 For instance, companies/financial institutions will have to conduct a substantial amount of first-time data collection in order to comply with ISSB’s data requirements.
 To do this successfully, they will need to radically shift & revolutionize the way their sustainability data is collected and reported on.